Whale Watching in Tofino

 Whale watching in Tofino is the best location in the world for taking in the breathtaking sights to witness these gentle giants up close.

 British Columbia’s west coast is known for whales and sea life, but Tofino is especially known for whale watching as it’s part of the migratory path for several types of whales.
-Much of the coastal area along the west of Vancouver Island is uninhabited and only accessible by boat or floatplane, which makes for pristine wilderness, beautiful rainforests, and great whale watching adventures.
+Much of the west coast area along Vancouver Island is uninhabited and only accessible by boat or floatplane, which makes for pristine wilderness, beautiful rainforests, and great whale watching adventures.

 These majestic ocean goliaths are most often seen in the Tofino waters during the summer, providing visitors ample opportunity to enjoy whale watching.
 Gray whales will often breach, or leap out of the water, but this activity is more common with Humpback whales, also frequent visitors to the Clayoquot sound.